phusion/union_station_hooks_core/hacking/DeveloperQuickstart.md

         git clone git://github.com/phusion/passenger.git

- 2. Compile the Passenger UstRouter:

-        cd passenger
-        rake nginx

- 3. Add this Passenger installation's `bin` directory to your `$PATH`:
+ 2. Add this Passenger installation's `bin` directory to your `$PATH`:

         export PATH=/path-to-passenger/bin:$PATH

     You also need to add this to your bashrc so that the environment variable persists in new shell sessions.

+ 3. Install the Passenger Standalone runtime:

+        passenger-config install-standalone-runtime

 ## Development workflow